Pishuhott/meditation/README.md

 **Description**

-Meditation application with a choice of sound and duration (2, 5, 10 minutes).
-A video screen saver is used as a background, which changes depending on the selected sound.
+Meditation app with choice of nature sound and duration (2, 5, 10 minutes).
+As a background, a video splash screen is used, which changes depending on the selected nature sound.